 - Analyses of blood samples obtained more than two hours after the alleged driving may be used as evidence that within two hours of the alleged driving, a person had a THC concentration of 5.00 or more and in any case in which the analysis shows a THC concentration above 0.00 may be used as evidence that a person was under the influence of or affected by marijuana.

-There is no distinction between an Alcohol DUI and a DUI-D conviction for purposes of prior offenses.
-A DUI is a DUI no matter what the basis of the conviction is and thus the statutes regarding felony DUI and other priors and the sections remains unchanged.
+There is no distinction between an Alcohol DUI and a Drug DUI conviction for purposes of prior offenses.
+A DUI is a DUI no matter what the basis of the conviction is and thus the statutes regarding felony DUI and other priors and the sections remain unchanged.

-RCW 46.61.503: As mentioned above, the law with respect to under age 21 is zero tolerance when it comes to THC.
-Unlike the under 21 alcohol limit of .02, the THC limit is 0.0ng.
+As mentioned above, the law with respect to under age 21 is zero tolerance (0.0ng) when it comes to THC, unlike the under 21 alcohol limit of .02.
 The statute reads:

 "A person is guilty of driving or being in physical control of a motor vehicle after consuming marijuana if the person operates or is in physical control of a motor vehicle within this state and the person is:

 - Has, within 2 hours of operating or being in physical control of the motor vehicle,

 - A THC concentration above 0.00;

 - It is an affirmative defense that the defendant must prove by a preponderance of the evidence, that the defendant consumed a sufficient quantity of marijuana after the time of driving or being in physical control and before the administration of an analysis blood to cause the defendant's THC concentration to be in violation of this section within two hours after driving or being in physical control;